Two-dimensional dilute Baxter-Wu model: Transition order and universality: Summary and outlook

 Here, we confine ourselves to an exemplary application of this technique to the case $\Delta = 0$ beyond which the deviation in the estimates of $\nu$ from the expected value $2/3$ appears to grow, cf.\ also Table~\ref{tab:summary}.
 In Fig.~\ref{fig:hybrid_dlnm} we present the results of a test calculation of the critical exponent $\nu$ from hybrid simulations at the critical point $(\Delta,T) = (0,1.6606)$, studying systems up to linear size $L_{\rm max} = 240$.
 The finite-size scaling analysis of the logarithmic derivatives of the order parameter (for both $n = 1$ and $2$) produces the estimate $\nu = 0.669(3)$, in excellent agreement with the value $2/3$~\cite{baxter73,domany78,wu82}.
 A comparative set of results for the critical exponent $\nu$ of the spin-$1$ Baxter-Wu model at $\Delta = 0$ is given in Tab.~\ref{tab:D0}, where one may notice the superior accuracy of the hybrid approach.

 To conclude, this work complements previous results that map the universality class of the spin-$1$ Baxter-Wu model to that of the $4$-state Potts model, a nontrivial task obscured by the presence of strong finite-size effects as revealed by our analysis.
-At this stage, the most natural next step would be the identification of the precise location and universality class of the multicritical point along the phase boundary using a combination of the methods reported.
+Clearly, it would be very instructive to add data for additional values of $\Delta$ in the regime $\Delta > 0.5$.
+Yet this would require a huge computational effort given that crossover phenomena become more pronounced as we move towards the expected pentacritical point.
+This indicates that in order to perform a safe finite-size scaling analysis much larger system sizes would be needed with increasing values of $\Delta$.
+For future work, we propose the following two-stage process: (i) identify with good numerical accuracy the location of the pentacritical point ($\Delta_{\rm pp}$, $T_{\rm pp}$) and (ii) perform extensive simulations around this point using the hybrid approach in order to quantify all these interesting phenomena outlined above, including crossover effects and possible logarithmic corrections to scaling.
+A possible tool for such an endeavor could be the field-mixing technique~\cite{wilding92} in combination with the numerical methods reported in this paper.
+Such attempts are the subject of ongoing investigations.